How to Open A CSCS Account and Trade Stocks In Nigeria

 Opening a CSCS account is free though your stock broker may charge you a small amount to defray administrative cost.
 Some stockbroking houses may also require that you deposit a certain minimum amount for trading as a condition for opening accounts for you.

 You can request to open a Special Account.
 The advantage of having a special account is that you have direct control of your portfolio as the account is not tied to any stockbroking house and as a result your stock broker cannot manipulate your account or trade on it without your authorization.

 The problem associated with a regular cscs account is the fact that your stockbroker has direct access to it because it is tied to the stockbroking firm.
 There has been cases where unscrupulous stockbroking houses sell stocks out of the portfolio of their customers without due authorization.

-One way of ensuring that you are in the know of what goes on in your account is to subscribe to the CSCS Trade Alert window.
+Subscribing to the CSCS Trade Alert is one sure way of knowing what goes on in your account.
 With this you are alerted anytime there is a transaction on your account and that way you will know if your broker is fondling your account dubiously.

 To your investing success.